House Grail is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Plug or Alligator Clips?

-There’s a problem with more powerful 12-volt compressors though.
-A standard 12-volt lighter socket in your car can only handle 150 watts maximum.
-That’s 12.5 amps total.
-If your compressor pulls more than this, you’ll have to hook it up to the battery directly with alligator clips.
-It’s a little less convenient, but it will save you time in the long run.
+There’s a problem with more powerful 12-volt compressors, however.
+A standard 12-volt lighter socket in your car can only handle 150 watts maximum, which is 12.5 amps total.
+If your compressor pulls more than that, you’ll have to hook it up to the battery directly with alligator clips.
+It’s a little less convenient but will save you time in the long run.

 Length of Hoses and Cords

-This is another trait that’s even more important if you have a long vehicle like a truck or van.
-Many of the compressors we tested for this list had power cords that were about 10 feet long, but air hoses that were shorter than two feet.
+This is another factor that’s even more important if you have a long vehicle like a truck or van.
+Many of the compressors we tested for this list had power cords about 10 feet long but air hoses shorter than 2 feet.
 This can prevent you from reaching the back tires, which might stop you from getting back on the road!
-We prefer the compressors that have a long air hose and a long power cord for maximum reach to be able to handle any situation that arises.
+We prefer compressors with a long air hose and a long power cord for maximum reach to handle any situation that arises.

 Size

-Your 12-volt compressor is meant to be stored in your vehicle so it’s there when you need it most.
-One thing that makes these compressors better for this type of situation than a regular compressor is their compact size.
-Look for one that’s small enough to be easily stored in your vehicle without inconveniencing you.
+Your 12-volt compressor is meant to be stored in your vehicle, so it’s there when you need it most.
+One thing that makes compact compressors better for this type of situation than regular compressors is their compact size.
+Look for one that’s small enough to easily store in your vehicle without inconveniencing you.

 using EPAUTO AT-010-2 Portable Air Compressor